 They love to please their owners and this is seen during training as well.
 Use classic conditioning or positive reinforcement and training your German Shepherd will actually be a breeze.
 They can pick up commands easily and learn quickly.

 Pro tip: German Shepherds are actually very loving towards their families but can be unresponsive towards strangers.
-This is why it is good to socialise them properly while they are still puppies.
-This will help them become better at being responsive towards strangers as well.
+This is why it is good to socialize them properly while they are still puppies.
+This will help them become better at being responsive to strangers as well.